hsinnan75/Kart/README.md

 - Output file

-    Output is in standard SAM format.
+    Output is in standard SAM/BAM format.
 For reads aligned with reverse strand of reference genome, they are converted into obverse strand.
-More detailed information about SAM format, please refer to the SAMtools documents.
+More detailed information about SAM/BAM format, please refer to the SAMtools documents.
-    Kart can also generate compressed output with gzip algorithm.

 # Parameter setting